wonas2dosgwr3/measurevaluenotmoney/README.md

 ***Saving the earth means ABANDONING THE LAND UNDER YOUR OWN FEET FOR THE LAND UNDER EVERYBODY'S FEET, forgetting SPECIALIZATION, focusing on MINDING EVERYBODY'S BUSINESS BUT YOUR OWN, pure waste of resources, the land under your own feet <ins>completely neglected, HOMELESS</ins>, <ins>the earth taking it on the chin, HOMELESS</ins>, commerce <ins>killed</ins>, prosperity <ins>killed</ins>, returning barbarism.***

 # ***THE HOMELESS DOLLAR.
-Part 4***
+Part 4***<br>
 ***No one will take personal responsibility FOR CHALLENGING THE DICTIONARY!!!
-People decide what a standard of value is worth, not how much there is.***
+People decide what a standard of value is worth, not how much there is.***<br>
-> # ***The SAFE HAVEN of money measurers.
+# ***The SAFE HAVEN of money measurers.
 TILTING AT WINDMILLS, crusading against the smokescreen.
 Laundering measured money.
-Nothing but BOGUS PRICES.***
+Nothing but BOGUS PRICES.***<br>

-> ## No one will take personal responsibility for challenging the dictionary, so the money measurers TAKE IT FOR GRANTED clamoring for the RIGHT AMOUNT!!! of their dollars with no ID, ANY AMOUNT GOOD FOR NOTHING BUT ROBBERY AND BOGUS PRICES!!!
+## No one will take personal responsibility for challenging the dictionary, so the money measurers TAKE IT FOR GRANTED clamoring for the RIGHT AMOUNT!!! of their dollars with no ID, ANY AMOUNT GOOD FOR NOTHING BUT ROBBERY AND BOGUS PRICES!!!
 The entire subject of inflation and deflation (the right amount) is WINDMILLS AND SMOKESCREEN, THERE IS NO RIGHT AMOUNT OF ROBBERY AND BOGUS PRICES AND HOMELESS DOLLARS!!!

 # ***THE HOMELESS DOLLAR.
 Part 5.
 Measure THE SAFETY OF HOUSES, not money.***

 ***Gold and silver are never homeless, everyone will take personal responsibility for them, never change the amount of money in the world or otherwise change the subject or defy the dictionary, always measure THE SAFETY OF HOUSES, the safer the house the more SPE
 CIALIZATION (VALUE) takes place, the more private property (VALUE) comes to market.
 A STANDARD OF VALUE is a STANDARD OF THE SAFETY OF HOUSES.***

 # ***THE HOMELESS (PHOTO ID-POWERED) DOLLAR.
 Part 6.
-No substitute for PERSONAL RESPONSIBILITY-POWERED dollars.***
+No substitute for PERSONAL RESPONSIBILITY-POWERED dollars.***<br>
 ***All the money measurers have photo IDs, none will take personal responsibility for what they do, issuing ID-less dollars.
+Only
-Only PERSONAL RESPONSIBILITY (VALUE!!!) circulates gold dollars, not photo IDs.
+PERSONAL RESPONSIBILITY (VALUE!!!) circulates gold dollars, not photo IDs.
 Measure personal responsibility (VALUE!!!, HOUSE SAFETY!!!), not money.***

 # ***THE HOMELESS (WITHOUT NATURAL LAW) DOLLAR.
 Part 7.
 LAWS AND THE JUDICIAL BRANCH OF GOVERNMENT WITHOUT A HOME***